MicrosoftDocs/dynamics365smb-docs/financials/about-setup-vat.md

 ---
 title: About Setting Up Value Added Tax | Microsoft Docs
-description: Make sure that you correctly calculate, assess, and report on VAT on sales and purchases.
+description: Make sure that you correctly calculate, assess, and report on VAT for sales and purchases.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf